casey/just/README.md

 system version, databases, systems over the network, the DNS, and any of the myriad other things which may change the execution of a computer program.

-Additionally, `just` cannot determine when changes are unrelated or changes, such as changes to whitespace and formatting which don't affect execution.
+Additionally, `just` will run cached recipes even when changes are unrelated or cosmetic, such as changes to whitespace and formatting.

+Attempting to skip execution based on the type of crude heuristics that `just` employs has a long and sordid history.
+However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that it will be useful.

 ### Private Recipes